cassandrawhitty/ruby-oo-class-variables-quiz/README.md

 end
 ```

-If a method requires some customization, what needs to change in the above code?
+If we wanted to modify the above code so that the `genre` of every Book instance is stored in the `GENRES` class constant, what needs to change in the above code?

 ( ) Create the writer for genre and add the logic for the class constant ( ) Add an `attr_reader` for genre ( ) Remove the `attr_accessor` for genre (X) All of the Above